VaughnDV/delivery-slot-picker/README.md

 ## Development

 Install [Docker](https://docs.docker.com/install/) and [Docker-Compose](https://docs.docker.com/compose/).
-Start your virtual machines with the following shell command:
+Start your virtual machines with the following shell commands:

+if its your first time and you dont have `node_modules` setup, run `docker-compose run frontend npm install`

 `docker-compose up --build`